How to Navigate ADA Compliance and Website Accessibility Lawsuits

 Target

 One of the more well-known accessibility lawsuits occurred in 2006 against Target.
-The company was sued by the National Federation of the Blind due to lack of accessibility for individuals who are blind.
-Target eventually settled the lawsuit and paid damages of $6 million in addition to making their website accessible.
+The National Federation of the Blind sued the company due to its lack of accessibility for individuals who are blind.
+Target eventually settled the lawsuit and paid damages of $6 million, in addition to making necessary accessibility improvements to its digital content.

 Netflix